-1. SCOPE
+1. SCOPE AND CLASSIFICATION

 - 1.1 Scope.
-This specification covers the performance criteria for packaging materials and the packaging of food in flexible pouches to include the filling and hermetic sealing of the pouches and, when applicable, the packaging of the pouches into cartons. - 1.2 Classification.
-Pouches are of the following types, styles and designs, as specified (see 6.2). - 1.2.1 Types.
+This specification covers the performance criteria for packaging materials and the packaging of food in flexible pouches to include the filling and hermetic sealing of the pouches and, when applicable, the packaging of the pouches into sleeves.
+The appendix of this specification provides additional guidance to help the specification developer define section 3. requirements.

+- 1.2 Classification.
+Pouches are of the following types, styles and designs, as specified (see 6.2).

+- 1.2.1 Types.

-Type I - Single Serving Pouch (SSP)
+- Type I Single Serving Pouch (SSP)

-Type II - Institutional Size Pouch (ISP)
+- Type II Institutional Size Pouch (ISP)

-Comments, suggestions, or questions on this document should be addressed to US Army Research, Development and Engineering Command, Natick Soldier Research, Development and Engineering Center, RDNS-CFF, 15 Kansas St., Natick, MA 01760-5018 or emailed to ray.valvano@us.army.mil.
-Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at http://assist.daps.dla.mil/.
+Comments, suggestions, or questions on this document should be addressed to US Army Research, Development and Engineering Command, Natick Soldier Research, Development and Engineering Center, RDNS-SEC-EMR, 10 General Greene Avenue., Natick, MA 01760-5018 or emailed to elizabeth.r.painter2.civ@mail.mil.
+Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at https://assist.dla.mil/.